Chavaillaz/elasticsearch-log4j-appender/README.md

 </dependency>
 ```

-You then have to configure log4j in order to include this appender (see configuration section below).
+You then have to configure log4j to include this appender (see configuration section below).

 ## Configuration